JHYOOOOON/Collection/README.md

 # Collection

-- This repository is collection that i solved problem from sites called Jungol, Baekjoon, etc.
+This repository is collection about solved problems from sites called Jungol, Baekjoon, etc.